-Mystery after family of missing disabled 6-year-old boy flees country
+Police worried family ‘sold’ missing disabled 6-year-old boy before fleeing country

 Boy with severe disability and chronic lung disease not seen since November

-The mystery surrounding the disappearance of a six-year-old boy has deepened after the family fled the US just two days before an Amber Alert for the child was issued.

-Noel Rodriguez-Alvarez was first reported missing on Saturday when the alert was issued.
-It was replaced with Endangered Missing Persons Alert, an alert for missing persons diagnosed with an intellectual disability, the same night.
+"It is swinging more to a criminal investigation," Chief Spencer said on Tuesday.
+"The circumstantial evidence is certainly building up to a level where it becomes criminal."

+The FBI and Department of Homeland Security are assisting with the investigation, Fox4 reports.
+An Amber Alert for the child was issued on Saturday, 25 March, which was then cancelled and changed to an endangered missing person alert.

-At a news conference on Sunday, Everman police said they changed the alert after they found Noel’s whole family, including mother Cindy Rodriguez-Singh, stepdad and siblings, left Texas on a Turkish Airlines flight to Istanbul on 23 March.
+At a news conference on Sunday, Everman police said they changed the alert after they found Noel’s whole family, including mother Cindy Rodriguez-Singh, stepdad and multiple siblings, left Texas on a Turkish Airlines flight to Istanbul on 23 March.

+A visa found in truck belonging to Rodriguez-Singh suggested the family was bound for India, according to police.

-“We currently do not have any physical evidence on Noel’s status as a missing person,” police said.
+“We currently do not have any physical evidence on Noel’s status as a missing person,” police said at the conference.
 “What we do know is that we have a six-year-old disabled boy… that is missing and that the mother is not willing to cooperate… to ensure the child is safe.”

 Noel has multiple serious disabilities and chronic lung disease that require medical treatment and occasional oxygen treatment, police said.